rly/ndx-optogenetics/README.md

 - Links to the corresponding `OptogeneticVirus`

 #### OpticalFiberLocationsTable
-A table for documenting implanted optical fiber locations with columns for:
+A dynamic table for documenting implanted optical fiber locations with columns for:
 - Stereotactic coordinates (AP, ML, DV)
 - Implant angles (pitch, yaw, roll)
-- Links to corresponding `ExcitationSource` and `OpticalFiber` devices
+- Links to the corresponding `ExcitationSource` and `OpticalFiber` devices

+Because this type extends the `DynamicTable` class, you can add new columns to it without having to define a new type.
+You can also annotate a row of it with anatomical localization information using the [ndx-anatomical-localization](https://github.com/bendichter/ndx-anatomical-localization) extension.

 #### OptogeneticEpochsTable
-A table for documenting stimulation parameters per epoch:
+A dynamic table for documenting stimulation parameters per epoch:
 - `stimulation_on`: Whether stimulation was active
 - `pulse_length_in_ms`: Duration of each pulse
 - `period_in_ms`: Time between pulse starts